Bayes-Optimal Fair Classification with Multiple Sensitive Features: Experiments

 \subsubsection{Results on Mean Ratio Measure}

-Figure \ref{fig:compas_fairness} presents the results for MR measure on \texttt{COMPAS} datasets.
-Again, we compare our methods against unconstrained classifiers, since no baselines support the MR measure.
+Figures \ref{fig:compas_fairness} and \ref{fig:adult_MR} present the results for MR measure on \texttt{COMPAS} and \texttt{Adult} datasets.
+Again, we compare our methods against unconstrained classifiers, since no fair baselines support the MR measure.
 The results show that our methods effectively increase the ratio of relevant quantities among groups (thus, reduce the unfairness level).
-Again, our in-processing method often achieve favorable performance compared to our post-processing method.
+Again, our in-processing method often achieve favorable performance compared to our post-processing method on \texttt{COMPAS}.